canonical/ubuntu-boards-documentation/reference/raspberry-pi.rst

 Using the pre-installed server image
 ====================================

 #.
-Flash the pre-installed image to your selection of boot media (SD card, USB
+Flash the pre-installed image to your selection of boot media (microSD card,
-   mass-storage device or, on the CM4 or Pi 5, :term:`NVMe` storage)
+   USB mass-storage device or, on the CM4 or Pi 5, :term:`NVMe` storage)

 #.
 If desired, customize the `cloud-init`_ configuration on the boot partition,
    found in the :file:`user-data` and :file:`network-config` files